filipe-silva/FireflyIII.Net/generated/docs/AttachmentsApi.md

 <a id="storeattachment"></a>
 # **StoreAttachment**
-> AttachmentSingle StoreAttachment (Attachment attachment)
+> AttachmentSingle StoreAttachment (AttachmentStore attachmentStore)

 Store a new attachment.